HALF MOON BAY — This small, seaside city's luck has turned.

 Half Moon Bay decided to buy Beachwood in 2009 for $18 million.
 The city financed the purchase with bonds that will cost more than $30 million to pay off.
 Getting $18.15 million, including $5 million from an Association of Bay Area Governments plan, softens the blow.

-"These funds will never fully reimburse the city for bond-related costs and legal expenses," Mayor Rick Kowalczyk said in a statement, "but
+"These funds will never fully reimburse the city for bond-related costs and legal expenses," Mayor Rick Kowalczyk said in a statement, "but they will have a major impact on our ability to close the book on the Beachwood episode by substantially reducing the related debt burden."

 The council will hold a special meeting on paying down its debt at 6 p.m.
 Wednesday at 537 Kelly Ave.